-Phenobarbital, carbamazepine: Administration of methadone along with other CYP3A4 inducers may result in withdrawal symptoms (see also 9.6 Drug-Herb Interactions).
+Phenobarbital, carbamazepine: Administration of methadone along with other CYP3A4 inducers, such as phenobarbital or carbamazepine, may result in withdrawal symptoms.

-Potentially Arrhythmogenic Agents:

-Extreme caution is necessary when any drug known to have the potential to prolong the QT interval is prescribed in conjunction with methadone.
+Potentially Arrhythmogenic Agents: Extreme caution is necessary when any drug known to have the potential to prolong the QT interval is prescribed in conjunction with methadone.
 Pharmacodynamic interactions may occur with concomitant use of methadone and potentially arrhythmogenic agents such as class I and III antiarrhythmics, some neuroleptics and tricyclic antidepressants, and calcium channel blockers.
 Caution should also be exercised when prescribing concomitant drugs capable of inducing electrolyte disturbances that may prolong the QT interval (hypomagnesemia, hypokalemia).
 These include diuretics, laxatives, and in rare cases mineralocorticoid hormones.